-- Adopt unhealthy competitive attitudes that can lead to academic misconduct. - Procrastinate! - Conduct sloppy research techniques that can lead to plagiarism. - Lack organization, such as losing your notes, assignment papers, and materials. - Lose your sense of integrity and purpose for seeking an education.
+- Adopt unhealthy, competitive attitudes that can lead to academic misconduct. - Procrastinate. - Conduct sloppy research techniques that can lead to plagiarism. - Share your work with for someone else to copy, or copy from someone else. - Pass off someone else's work (words, ideas...) as your own. - Lose your sense of integrity and purpose for seeking an education.

-In accordance with the SALIS Academic Honesty Policy, every effort is in place to teach students how to avoid academic misconduct.
-We also recognize that while students are in the junior school, unintentional mishaps with citation and research can and do happen.
+In accordance with the SALIS Academic Integrity Policy, every effort is in place to teach students how to avoid academic misconduct.
+We also recognise that while students are in the Unterstufe, unintentional mishaps with citation and research can and do happen.
 We want to reassure families and students that we treat these as teachable moments from which everyone can learn and grow.
-However, it is incumbent upon the school community that the following discip linary steps are strictly enforced.
+However, it is incumbent upon the school community that the following disciplinary steps are strictly enforced.
+For more information, please see the school's Academic Integrity policy.